QubesOS/qubes-doc/configuration/salt.md

 ## Writing your own configuration

-Let's start with quick example:
+Let's start with a quick example:

     my new and shiny vm:
       qvm.present: